jfilter/clean-text/README.md

 You may also only use specific functions for cleaning.
 For this, take a look at the [source code](https://github.com/jfilter/clean-text/blob/master/cleantext/clean.py).

 So far, only English and German are fully supported.
-It should work for the majority of Western languages.
-If you need some special handling for you language, feel free to contribute. 🙃
+It should work for the majority of western languages.
+If you need some special handling for your language, feel free to contribute. 🙃

 ## Development